-As you write large programs, organizing your code is important because it'll become impossible to keep track of your entire program in your head.
+As you write large programs, organizing your code will be important because keeping track of your entire program in your head will become impossible.
 By grouping related functionality and separating code with distinct features, you'll clarify where to find code that implements a particular feature and where to go to change how a feature works.

 The programs we've written so far have been in one module in one file.
 As a project grows, you can organize code by splitting it into multiple modules and then multiple files.
 A package can contain multiple binary crates and optionally one library crate.
 As a package grows, you can extract parts into separate crates that become external dependencies.
 This chapter covers all these techniques.
-For very large projects of a set of interrelated packages that evolve together, Cargo provides workspaces, which we'll cover in the section "Cargo Workspaces" in Chapter 14.
+For very large projects of a set of interrelated packages that evolve together, Cargo provides workspaces, which we'll cover in the "Cargo Workspaces" section in Chapter 14.